Program Overview

 ▪ Residential and/or commercial co-ops

-▪ Indian Reservations (Tribal-owned land) without approved tribal and tax collector agreement
+▪ Indian Reservations (Tribal-owned land) without approved tribal and tax collector agreements

 ▪ Businesses that are illegal under Federal Law, even if legal under State Law, including marijuana dispensaries, warehouses and grow houses